-We were first introduced to the Cybex Aton Q at last year’s ABC Kids Expo where it won the JPMA Innovation Award.
+We were first introduced to the Cybex Aton Q at the 2013 ABC Kids Expo where it won the JPMA Innovation Award.
 The Q has safety features other rear-facing only seats don’t have, as well as a sleek Euro design that makes it appealing for parents who want a top-end look.
-Cybex took the same easy-to-use base from the original Aton, added a load leg for energy management, and greatly redesigned the Aton carrier to make the Q a seat that competitors will look to for ideas.
+Cybex took the same easy-to-use base from the original Aton, added a load leg for energy management, and greatly redesigned the Aton carrier to make the Q a seat that competitors look to for ideas.
 By adding the Q, Cybex created a tiered system of products: Gold (Aton), Silver (Aton 2), and Platinum (Aton Q), with each level adding extra safety features and allowing consumers to purchase an Aton in their price range.

 Aton Q Specifications and Features